!

 a.
 Foundational Policies

-Supplementing the BCGs, the target="_blank">Grainger Human Rights Principles apply to all employees.
+Supplementing the BCGs, the Grainger Human Rights Principles apply to all employees.
 This statement provides more detail regarding our philosophy on how we will conduct our business and our commitment to uphold and respect internationally recognized human rights standards in the UN Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social, and Cultural Rights, and ILO convention.

 b.
 Due Diligence Procedural Activities